javax.persistence.EntityManager - JPA interface

 entity- entity instance

-- boolean indicating if entity is in persistence context
+- boolean value indicating if entity belongs to the persistence context

 - Throws: